-So, this is what we are referring to as meandering drive; how it does it work here?
-What we do is we directly do not connect that 6 millimetre lead screw to this shaft anymore, but we connect it to this one.
-In between we have three these three shafts what are these three shafts doing?
-First of all here we are already having that reduction that we talked of and after that we are going to get half of that, we are going to get one fourth of that and we are going to get one eighth of that; let us have a quick look how it works.
-First of all we have kept 2 gears of 21 and 42 numbers of teeth so that the RPM is halfed here.
+So, this is what ye we are referring to as meandering drive.
+How it does it work here?
+What we do is we directly do not connect that 6 millimetre lead to this shaft anymore but we connect it to this one.
+In between we have these 3 shafts.
+What are these 3 shafts doing?
+First of all here we are already having that reduction that we talked of and after that we are going to get half of that.

-So, if you get 20 RPM you will get 10 RPM here, but once again we have put 21 gear here and the same Norton-Tumbler arrangement.
-So, that again we are going to remove that half and this is 1 is to 1, but if we move this and connect it up here where the number of teeth is 21; again we will get half that is fine.
-So, 1 is to 1 here and if we shift this and connect it to this one, we will get half here; this one is again half 21 to 42 and this is again half.
+We are going to get one fourth of that and we are going to get one eighth of that.
+Let us have a quick look how it works?
+First of all, we have kept 2 gears of 21 and 42 numbers of teeth, so that the RPM is halved here.
+So, if you get 20 RPM you will get 10 RPM here.
+But once again we have put 21 gear here and the same Norton-Tumbler arrangement, so that again we are going to remove that half and this is 1 is to 1.

-So, that we are going to get one fourth here because 21 is existing here please remember that.
-So, 1 is to 1; if we shift this and connect it up to this one that is 21 to 21 we will get half and if this power comes this way and its appearing here; this is just a moment, this is 21, this is 42, this is 21 like that.
+But if we move this and connect it up here where the number of teeth is 21 again we will get half.
+That is fine, so 1 is to 1 here and if we shift this and connected to this one we will get half here, this one is again half 21 to 42 and this is again half, so that we are going to get one fourth here because 21 is existing here.
+Please remember that, so 1 is to 1 if we shift this and connect it up to this one that is 21 is to 21 we will get half and if this power comes this way and it is appearing here.

+This is 21, this is 42, this is 21 like that.
 So, if it is connected here I will get one fourth and if I connect it here I will get one eighth.

-So, that if I am getting 3.2; I can get 1.6, I can get 0.8, I can get 0.4.
-If I am getting 3.6 I can get 1.
-8, I can get 0.9, I can get 0.45; these are half's, one fourths and one eighths, but how do I get?
-Suppose I am getting 4; let us let us look at yet another table, this shows how this is moving and of course, it rotates and comes and gets connected that we have already seen in this case, so I am not repeating it.
+So, that if I am getting 3.2 I can get 1.6, I can get 0.8, I can get 0.4, if I am getting 3.6 I can get one eighth, 0.8 I can get 0.9.
+I can get 0.45.
+These are halves, one fourths and one eighths.
+But how do I get?
+Suppose I am getting 4, let us look at yet another table.

-So, our last concern is how are we making the connection between; making the connection so that we can get decimals; I mean 1 by 10 also, 1 by 5, 1 by 10, 1 by 15.
-We have seen how we are getting these rows, we have seen how we are getting these columns, half, one eighth, one fourth like that, but how can we multiply these by 10 or divide these by 10 so that we can get finer threads or we can get coarser threads like that.
-So, for that let us quickly have a look this we have seen; so this ultimately takes this place.
+This shows how this is moving and of course it rotates and comes and gets connected that we have already seen in this case, so I am not repeating it.
+So, our last concern is how are we making the connection between a making the connection so that we can get decimals I mean 1/10 also, 1/5, 1/10, 1/15 we have seen how we are getting these rows.
+We have seen how we are getting these a columns one half, one eighth, one fourth like that.

+But how can we multiply these by 10 or divide these by 10.
+So, that we can get finer threads or we can get coarser threads like that.
+(Video Starts: 23:45) So, for that let us quickly have a look, this we have seen.
+So, this ultimately takes this place.
+(Video Ends: 23:56)